slatedocs/slate/source/includes/getting-started.md

 Great, we’ve got a route!
 What’s next?

-## Making a Delivery attempt
+## Making a Delivery Attempt

-As a driver works on their route, they'll be attempting to make deliveries.
+As your user works on their route, they'll be attempting to make deliveries.
 In order to finish the route, we need to make DeliveryAttempts.
 A [DeliveryAttempt](#deliveryattempt) belongs to a [Delivery](#delivery).
 A DeliveryAttempt needs a [DeliveryStatus](#deliverystatus), where the possible values are Success, Failure, and Reattempt.
-    - it may also optionally contain notes if you’d like to include additional information.
+A DeliveryAttempt may also optionally contain notes if you’d like to include additional information.

-Here’s how to create and add one, using the Route we created previously:
+Here’s how to create and add a successful DeliveryAttempt, using the Route we created previously:

 ```java
 DeliveryAttempt successfulAttempt = DeliveryAttempt.builder()